 The difference between the highest and lowest values gives a sodium range of 318 mg per 100g.
 The range for the other nutrients are as follows; 124 mg for Potassium, 3 kcal for Calories, 0.92 g for Protein, 0.17 g for Fat, 0 g for Carbohydrate.

 Highest Amount of sodium per Serving

 Please remember that the above gives an accurate value in 100g for high sodium foods in your diet.
 For example 100g of Fish, cod, Pacific, raw contains 303 mg of sodium.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the sodium nutritional content.

 The food with the highest sodium content per typical serving is Fish, cod, Atlantic, canned, solids and liquid which contains 680.16 mg in 1 can (or 312 g).
 The precentage of the recommended daily value for this serving is 43 %.
 For this serving the Potassium content is 1647.36 mg, the Calories content is 327.6 kcal, the Protein content is 71.01 g, the Fat content is 2.68 g and the Carbohydrate content is 0 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing sodium which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods rich in sodium.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with sodium.